-\end{proposition} \begin{proof} We split the ambient space into five regions to perform the analysis depending on which direction we approach infinity (i.e., the asymptotic relationship between $R$ and $z$).
-The approach and computations follow similarly to \Sz \cite{GaborPaper} with care taken to express everything in terms of the polynomials defining the region and the fact that the rescaling does not map onto the initial fiber $V_1$.
-In Regions \RNum{4} and \RNum{5}, modeled by $X_{p'}$, an extra step must be taken to show that this is the correct model space and the error in approximating the region fits into the desired decay range.
+\end{proposition} \begin{proof} We split the ambient space into five regions to perform the analysis depending on from which direction we approach infinity, (i.e., the asymptotic relationship between $R$ and $z$).
+The approach follows similarly to \Sz \cite{GaborPaper} in the first two regions.
+The latter regions differ because of the non-trivial fibration structure.

-\textbf{Region \RNum{1}:} In this region, let $R > \kappa \rho$ for some $0 < \kappa < 1$.
-In this region, we are far away from the \textit{cone point} where each $V_t$ is approximated well by $V_0$, so the model space is $X_0$.
+\textbf{Region \RNum{1}:} In this region, let $R > \kappa \rho$ for some $0 < \kappa < 1$ where we are far away from the \textit{cone point}.
+Here, each $V_t$ is approximated well by $V_0$, so the appropriate model space is $X_0$.
 We define rescaled coordinates

 and examine $D^{-2}\omega$, the properly rescaled metric in these coordinates.
 In this region, $\gamma_1 = 1$ and for $D \gg 0$ sufficiently large, the metric is simply $\iddbar(|z|^2 + r^2)$.
 We can re-express $\cX$ in these rescaled coordinates as